List of James Bond allies: Sheriff J. W. Pepper

-In Live and Let Die, he chases Bond's and Kananga's speedboats, believing them to be young people joyriding, but Felix Leiter later has one of the sheriff's superiors introducing him to Bond's mission.
+In Live and Let Die, he chases Bond (Roger Moore)'s and Dr. Kananga (Yaphet Kotto)'s speedboats, believing them to be young people joyriding.
 His first film appearance also reveals a comedic rivalry with Louisiana State Police troopers, who are shown kidding him when his car is destroyed by a fallen speedboat of Kananga's.
-After a chase that destroys several police cars, the state police tell him that Bond is a spy and Pepper quips, "On whose side?"
+After a chase that destroys several police cars, the state police tell him that Bond is a spy and Pepper quips, "On whose side??"

-In The Man with the Golden Gun, a vacationing Pepper is shown having a boat tour in Thailand and briefly seeing Bond on another boat (the spectator can hear the notes of the preceding film's main theme where its title is made to better identify Pepper and his relation with Bond's adventures).
-Later, a gag involving him and an elephant is represented on the screen.
-He is later the man trying the AMC Hornet that Bond steals from a showroom, and, convinced of being chasing Communists (another category he dislikes), "helps" Bond in the subsequent car chase with Francisco Scaramanga's AMC Matador, only to be arrested by the Royal Thai Police together with the British operative.
+In The Man with the Golden Gun, a vacationing Pepper is shown having a boat tour with his wife in Thailand and briefly seeing Bond on another boat.
+He is later seen trying an AMC Hornet that Bond steals from a showroom, and, convinced he is chasing communists, helps Bond in the subsequent car chase with Francisco Scaramanga's AMC Matador, only to be arrested by the Royal Thai Police together with the British operative.

-Both of Pepper's appearances, particularly in the latter film, have been criticised by some Bond fans who view him as symptomatic of the overly comic and slapstick nature of some of the 'Moore Era' movies.
-Despite this, Pepper does have a loyal following amongst some Bond fans, with Roger Moore claiming “He gave my first two films a great, fun character." on actor Clifton James’s death.
+Both of Pepper's appearances, particularly in the latter film, have been criticised by some Bond fans who view him as symptomatic of the overly comic and slapstick nature of some of the Moore-era movies.
+Roger Moore said "He gave my first two films a great, fun character", on actor Clifton James's death.

 Quarrel

 Quarrel is a Cayman Islander living in Jamaica.
 He first appears in the novel Live and Let Die as Bond's guide while 007 is investigating Mr. Big.
 Quarrel later appears in the novel Dr. No to help Bond infiltrate Dr. Julius No's island, Crab Key.
-The only Bond film in which Quarrel appears is the 1962 film Dr. No, played by John Kitzmiller where, as in the novel, he is killed by Dr. No's mythical "dragon", which is actually a flamethrower-equipped vehicle.
+The only Bond film in which Quarrel appears is the 1962 film Dr. No, played by John Kitzmiller where, as in the novel, he is killed by Dr. No (Joseph Wiseman)'s mythical "dragon", which is actually a flamethrower-equipped vehicle.

-For the film adaptation of Live and Let Die, Bond teams up with Quarrel's (presumed) son, Quarrel Jr., played by Roy Stewart, who leads him on his boat in multiple scenes, before helping him destroy Dr. Kananga's poppy fields.
-Curiously, Quarrel Jr. seems to have a great knowledge of the island of San Monique, despite presumably being a Cayman Islander.
+As the films were made out of sequence from the novels, for the film adaptation of Live and Let Die, Quarrel was changed to his son Quarrel Jr., played by Roy Stewart, whom Bond teams up with, helping him destroy Dr. Kananga's poppy fields.